hashicorp/vault/website/source/intro/getting-started/policies.html.md

 ---
 layout: "intro"
-page_title: "Access Control Policies"
+page_title: "Policies - Getting Started"
-sidebar_current: "gettingstarted-acl"
+sidebar_current: "gettingstarted-policies"
 description: |-
-  Access control policies in Vault control what a user can access.
+  Policies in Vault control what a user can access.
 ---

-# Access Control Policies (ACLs)
+# Policies

-Access control policies in Vault control what a user can access.
+Policies in Vault control what a user can access.
 In the last section, we learned about _authentication_.
 This section is about _authorization_.

 For authentication Vault has multiple options or backends that can be enabled and used.
-For authorization and access control policies Vault always uses the same format.
+For authorization and policies Vault always uses the same format.
 All authentication backends must map identities back to the core policies that are configured with Vault.